-Mr. Mayer is managing partner of Park Avenue Equity Partners, L.P., a private equity firm, New York, NY.
-He is also a director of Johns Manville Corporation, and a trustee of the Liberty Mutual Funds.
+Mr. Mayer is founding partner of Park Avenue Equity Partners, L.P., New York, NY, a private equity firm.
+He is also a director of Systech Retail Systems, and a trustee of the Liberty Mutual Funds.

-Mr. Schermer was elected Vice President-Interactive Media in November, 1997.
-From 1989 through November 1997 he was and continues to serve as Corporate Counsel of the Company.
+Mr. Schermer was elected Vice President-Interactive Media in November 1997.
+From 1989 through November 1997 he was, and continues to serve as, Corporate Counsel of the Company.